 BuzzSumo is, at it's core, a search tool.
-Put any topic or domain into our Most Shared search bar and we will crawl our database of 5+ billion articles to find you the most relevant matches.
+Put any topic or domain into our Content Analyzer Search bar and we will crawl our database of 5+ billion articles to find you the most relevant matches.

 Like all search tools, learning how to design the right searches to return the most helpful data takes a bit of time to master.
 In this guide, we’ll walk you through how to: